Louise C. Showe, Ph.D.

 Gene Expression in Cutaneous T-Cell Lymphoma

-Cutaneous T-Cell lymphomas (CTCL) are a group of rare lymphoproliferative disorders characterized by localization of the neoplastic T lymphocytes to the skin at presentation with a more aggressive leukemic form presenting with blood involvement.
+Cutaneous T-cell lymphomas (CTCL) are a group of rare lymphoproliferative disorders characterized by localization of the neoplastic T lymphocytes to the skin at presentation with a more aggressive leukemic form presenting with blood involvement.
 Although a variety of causative factors have been subsequently investigated, the etiology of CTCL remains unknown.
-The two main subtypes of CTCL are skin associated mycosis fungoides (MF) and leukemic Sézary syndrome (SS) which has been the focus of the laboratory studies.
-Interest in this cancer was based on the observation that patients were severely deficient in the production of interleukin 12 a cytokine originally identified and characterized at Wistar and the unique collection of patients being treated by Dr. Alain Rook at the University of Pennsylvania Department of Dermatology.
+The two main subtypes of CTCL are skin-associated mycosis fungoides (MF) and leukemic Sézary syndrome (SS), which has been the focus of the laboratory studies.
+Early interest in this cancer was based on the observation that patients were severely deficient in the production of interleukin 12, a cytokine originally identified and characterized at Wistar and the unique collection of patients being treated by Dr. Alain Rook at the University of Pennsylvania Department of Dermatology.
 Initial studies which made some new important observations led to a successful competition for a NCI Directors challenge award to develop molecular diagnostics for CTCL using microarray platforms.
 The successful completion of these studies led to the identification of a small number of genes that could detect SS by microarray or Q-rtPCR and identified some specific cellular defects not previously known.
-They also identified a signature of poor prognosis that was independent of stage or circulating malignant cell numbers published in the J. Exp.
-Med and Blood journals.
+They also identified a signature of poor prognosis that was independent of stage or circulating malignant cell numbers.
+These studies were published in the Journal of Experimental Medicine and Blood.
 The Showe lab's work on CTCL continues with clinical collaborators at the University of Pennsylvania (Drs.
 Alain Rook and Ellen Kim Dermatology) and Drs.
 Susan Bates and Richard Piekarz (Colombia and NCI, respectively).
-Present work has focused on understanding mechanisms of therapeutic response both in vitro and in vivo using combined treatments such a Toll-receptor agonists and Interferon as well recently FDA approved treatments with Histone deacetylase inhibitors.
-Using approaches that combine data from gene and microRNA expression produced using microarrays and next-generation sequencing with recent studies moving to single cell analyses, they are defining parameters that distinguish responders from non-responders and identifying markers to monitor residual disease in patients in apparent remission as early signs of recurrence.
+Present work has focused on understanding mechanisms of therapeutic response both in vitro and in vivo using combined treatments such a toll-receptor agonists and interferon as well recently FDA-approved treatments with histone deacetylase inhibitors.
+Using approaches that combine data from gene and microRNA expression produced using microarrays and next-generation sequencing with recent studies moving to single cell analyses, they are defining parameters that distinguish responders from non-responders and identifying markers to detect low levels of residual disease in patients in apparent remission as early signs of recurrence.